abhisheknair10/IDD-Final-Project/README.md

 ## 4.2.
 Google Maps JavaScript API
 Displaying the workout data on a map as path on the map was possible with the help of Google's [Maps JavaScript API](https://developers.google.com/maps/documentation/javascript).

 With a [Google Cloud Account](https://cloud.google.com) created, navigate to 'Credentials' and create a new API key.
 The next step is to enable the Maps JavaScript API under 'Enabled APIs & Services'.
-Navigate back to 'Credentials' and save the LocalHost IPv4 Address as a verified HTTP Referrer.

 The API is now initialized and accessible.